sebastianspicker/phyphox-arduino-classroom-kit/README.md

   end
 ```

-**Runtime:** The Arduino advertises as `phyphox-sense`.
+**Core sensor runtime:** The Arduino advertises as `phyphox-sense`.
 The phyphox app connects, writes a mode (1–9) to the config characteristic, and subscribes to the data characteristic.
 The Arduino reads the selected sensor(s), packs time and four channel values as 5× float32 LE, and notifies every 50 ms.

 ```mermaid
 sequenceDiagram